 -planting fruit trees

--Building gardens including moving and laying mulch and compost
+-building gardens including moving and laying mulch and compost

 -watering the gardens

-We are hosting volunteer days twice per week on Tuesday and Thursdays from 9 AM to 1 PM.
-We are also looking for volunteers that would like to be more involved and would like to help with daily tasks such as watering and weeding.
+We are hosting volunteer days twice per week on Tuesdays and Thursdays from 9 AM to 1 PM.
+We are also looking for volunteers who would like to be more involved and would like to help with daily tasks such as watering and weeding.
 And we are also looking for someone with a truck or SUV who’d like to volunteer to pick things up when needed.
 We are open to different ways that you might like to volunteer to make this project a success!
 Please contact us if you’d like to help in any other way or just come out to a volunteer day and we will talk.

 Want to donate supplies to us?
 Here’s a list of what we need.